cmasoura/lc/cmasoura/MTEC-343/First Strudel Patch/README.md

 # **First Strudel Patch**
 ## Christina Masoura - MTEC-343-001

-For this first project, I tried to incorporate as many features of the basic Strudel syntax we covered in class, as well as certain other I found in the [strudel.cc](https://strudel.cc/workshop/first-sounds/).
+For this first project, I tried to incorporate as many features of the basic Strudel syntax we covered in class, as well as certain other functions I found in the [strudel.cc](https://strudel.cc/workshop/first-sounds/).

-The **first line** of my code is the basic drum pattern, which I tried to as elaborate as possible with some differentiation per cycle.
-For this, I am using the Roland CR-1000 sound bank as I figured it sounded realistic and had a good balance in all its sounds.
+The **first line** of my code is the basic drum pattern, which I tried to elaborate with some differentiation per cycle.
+For this, I am using the Roland CR-1000 sound bank, as I figured it sounded realistic and had a good balance in all its sounds.
 ```javascript
     $: s(`<bd [bd hh]> <hh*2 [ht mt]> [rim|cp] <hh [hh oh] [~ hh]*1.5 hh*3>`)
     .bank("RolandCompurhythm1000")